CyberSecurity AD

 Function:

-• Structuring findings within relevant legal context
+• Structuring findings within the ATT&CK framework

 4